 If you’ve dreamed about owning a piece of paradise in an idyllic part of the world at some point in your life, you wouldn’t be alone.
 Property buyers have owned second homes abroad for decades, but what are the pros and cons of owning through fractional ownership?

 The quality and exclusiveness of these condos and homes in any market come down to one factor – affordability.
 Over the years, the market has been flooded with average vacation home rentals, especially throughout the 70s and 80s.
 Recent decades have seen a growing appetite by those looking to invest in more luxury-owned properties that offer professionally managed services and unique experiences.
+There has been an upturn in the amount of exceptionally finished fractional ownership properties for sale in the last couple of years in particular.

 Why Fractional Ownership?